Texas State Highway 130: Route description

 SH 130 begins while running concurrently with I-410 at an interchange with I-35 in southwestern San Antonio.
 SH 130 follows I-410 until an interchange with I-10/US 90 just east of Downtown San Antonio, and then follows those two highways to Seguin.
 SH 130 leaves I-10 in eastern Seguin, running north as a tollway.
 Near Lockhart, the tollway begins an overlap with US 183; US 183 runs along the frontage roads.
 In the small community of Mustang Ridge, US 183 leaves the frontage roads and an overlap with SH 45 begins.

 The two highways run in a northeast direction passing through rural areas of Travis County.
 The tollway passes near Austin-Bergstrom International Airport at the interchange with SH 71 and runs in extreme east Austin.
 The tollway curves around Lake Walter E. Long after the interchange with the Manor Expressway near Manor.
 In the city of Pflugerville, there is slight development along the route near Farm to Market Road 685 (FM 685).
 SH 45 leaves the tollway in Pflugerville, and SH 130 runs through rural areas of Williamson County.

 In southern Williamson County, SH 130 acts as an eastern bypass around Round Rock.
 It has an interchange with US 79 between Round Rock and Hutto.
 After entering the Georgetown city limits, it then has an intersection with SH 29 before crossing the San Gabriel River.
 It then has an interchange with FM 971 before meeting its northern terminus at I-35.
 At its northern terminus, it has access to Georgetown Executive Airport via Aviation Drive, and SH 195 via I-35.

+Posted speed limits

+The 41 mi section of the toll road between SH 45 and I-10 has a posted speed limit of 85 mph, the highest posted speed limit in the Western Hemisphere.

+As of October 2025, the only speed limits in the world greater than or equal to this are the 140 km/h limits of Poland and Bulgaria (among other countries), the Czech Republic's 150 km/h limit (on a single motorway route), Sheikh Khalifa Bin Zayed Al Nahyan Highway in Abu Dhabi with a speed limit of 160 km/h (99 mph), as well as Germany and the Isle of Man, which have roads without any posted maximum limit.